4.b.2. Light curve and gravitational lensing effect

 Kinetic energy = m0 [½ v²/c²+½ v4/c4]

-Obviously, first term of the parenthesis can vanish with low or non-planetary speeds, while second one will disappear with planetary velocities but not with speeds close to speed or light and, in no way, with similar velocities to light as in case of gravitational lensing effect.
-Consequently, within a general analysis, we should consider all possibilities the physical mass velocity in order to resolve total gravity force.
+Obviously, the first term of the parenthesis can vanish with low or non-planetary speeds, while the second one will disappear with planetary velocities but not with speeds close to speed of light and, in no way, with similar velocities to light as in case of gravitational lensing effect.
+Consequently, within a general analysis, we should consider all possibilities the physical mass velocity to resolve total gravity force.

 Furthermore, in equation (2) of webpage Mathpages.com * about the inertia of energy we can find the use of this series development of Taylor’s theorem.

-General Relativity proving gravitational lensing effect is twice than in Newton’s Gravitational Law is quite complex.
-However, it inevitably uses same series development of Taylor’s theorem, as you may see in the Web page about light curve of Mathpages.com.
+General Relativity proving gravitational lensing effect is twice than in Newton’s Gravitational Law is quite intricate.
+However, it inevitably uses same series development of Taylor’s theorem, as one may see on the Web page about the light curve of Mathpages.com.

-On the other hand, without taking into account Taylor’s series development, the calculus cannot be easier in Global Physics.
+On the other hand, without taking into account Taylor’s series development, the calculus cannot be accessible in Global Physics.

 Therefore, angle due to gravitational lensing effect will be twice the one predicted by the Law of Universal Gravitation of Newton, as we already knew by famous observations of the 1919 solar eclipse and subsequent ones, being 1,75''arc seconds.